nicklockwood/iRate/README.md

     @property (nonatomic, assign) NSUInteger eventCount;

 The number of significant application events that have been recorded since the current version was installed.
 This is incremented by the logEvent method, but can also be manipulated directly.
+Check out the *Events Demo* to see how this os used.

     @property (nonatomic, assign) BOOL declinedThisVersion;